lukemccarvill/LED-Globe-Project/README.md

 - There should be an option in the code to **isolate a specific half-gore** rather than displaying all 12 full gores.
 - **Remove hard-coded variables**.
 Many of the functions are not appropriately generalizable using variables; num_gores, width, and height should really be editable in main and the script should function with arbitrary values, but those values are hardcoded in other scripts.
 There should also likely be some algorithmic checking to see if the proposed dimensions work with the proposed SMD sizes.
 - Could add an option for users to do the population density turbo colourmap visual like in Figure 7; that was created during testing and is not currently part of this repo.
-- Plan how to practically power/assemble/display this model in a practical environment
+- Plan how to practically power/assemble/display this model whatever environment it will be displayed in.
 - Represent the 33 "missing" LEDs somehow; the top 113 countries own the first 3467 of 3500, leaving the remaining 99 entities to somehow share the last 33 LEDs.